austozi/selfhosted/fdroidserver/README.md

 ## Configure

 To configure the instance,  edit /fdroid/config.yml.

+For details and an example, see [here](https://gitlab.com/fdroid/fdroidserver/blob/2.0.3/examples/config.yml).